William von Raab

-William (Willy) von Raab (pronounced 'Rob') (January 26, 1942 – February 20, 2019) was an American attorney who served as Commissioner of the United States Customs Service from 1981 to 1989.
+William von Raab (January 26, 1942 – February 20, 2019) was an American attorney who served as Commissioner of the United States Customs Service from 1981 to 1989.
 Known as an anti-vice crusader that spearheaded Ronald Reagan's war on drugs and for his confrontational stance with the Mexican government, von Raab would later be a staunch ally of Pat Buchanan and played a major role in Buchanan securing the 2000 Reform Party nomination.

 Early life

 William was born in New Rochelle, New York on January 26, 1942 but was raised in Roslyn.
 He received a Bachelor of Arts from Yale University in 1963 and a Bachelor of Law from the University of Virginia in 1966.

 Career

 von Raab started his political career under the Nixon Administration working as the Director of the Cost of Living Council from 1972 to 1973.
 He was the Executive Assistant to the administrator of the Federal Energy Administration from 1973-1975. von Raab would briefly depart from politics to serve as the Vice President of Administration and Finance of New York University from 1977-1979.
 He returned to politics in 1981 moving full time to Alexandria when he was named the Commissioner of the United States Customs Service by Ronald Reagan.